Boundary / Choice Transfer Request

 The district will consider all applications for non-resident attendance equally, based on the following standards:

-- A parent or guardian may apply for admission on behalf of his or her child by completing the Choice Transfer Request Form online HERE.
-This form is also available at the Kalama School District office, located at 548 China Garden Road, Kalama, WA 98625.
+A parent or guardian may apply for admission on behalf of his or her child by completing the Boundary/Choice Transfer Request Form online HERE.
+This form is also available at the Kalama Schools district office, located at 548 China Garden Road, Kalama, WA 98625.

 How is boundary exception approval/denial determined?